markjaquith/hk/docs/getting_started.md

 A tool for running hooks on files in a git repository.

 ::: danger
 This is a work in progress.
-Everything about this project including the docs is probably going to change. **You may encouter bugs that result in local data loss.**
+You may encounter bugs and breaking changes until 1.x.
 :::

 ## Installation